debasmitasarkar/flutter_interview_topics/README.md

 These questions are not sorted and listed randomly.
 Most of these questions were encountered in various interviews.
 I plan to make this a segmented guide with links and answers to questions, so that, before any Flutter interview, you take a glance or prepare throughly just these topics to ace the interview.
 Any PRs to make this better are welcome.

 ### 1. is Dart multithreaded?
-If not how does it process Future calls?`
+If not how does it process Future calls?

   Dart, the programming language used in Flutter, is single-threaded, meaning it runs on a single thread of execution by default.
-However, Dart provides support for   asynchronous programming through the use of Future, async, and await keywords, as well as the Isolate API, which allows you to perform parallel computations.
+However, Dart provides support for   asynchronous programming through the use of `Future`,`async`, and `await` keywords, as well as the `Isolate` API, which allows you to perform parallel computations.

   When you use Future in Dart, you're actually working with asynchronous programming constructs.
 Futures represent a potential value or an error that will be         available at some point in the future.
 They allow you to write non-blocking code that can handle time-consuming operations, such as network requests or file I/O,   without freezing the UI.